 Before You Buy

 The versatility mentioned above breeds a lot of choices.
 All those options can lead to confusion.
-Before you even start looking at heaters, you need to know the set up of your home.
+Before you even start looking at heaters you need to know the set up of your home.
 In this section, we go over what you should know about your space before buying a heater.
 It's always important to educate yourself before a big purchase because you don't want to bring home a vent-free heater when you need a proper furnace.

 - Direct vent gas wall heater

 - Venting - No matter what venting set up your home has, there's a heater out there that you can work with.
 You can go vent-free or set up the exhaust system through the walls with a direct vent, or you can go straight up through the roof like a wood stove.
 Heaters are versatile, so explore your home.
 Are you looking for something to work with your existing vent system?
 Check out a furnace.
-Do you want something small for that drafty room?
+Do you want something small for a drafty room?
 Look at a space heater.

 - Location - With so many outdoor and vent-free heaters, the only location limit is your imagination.
 Also, the limit is whatever your local codes or city ordinances say.
 A furnace is stuck in one place.
 You can't move those, but a small electric vent free heater can go room to room with you.
 If you need a whole-home heating solution that needs to be unobtrusive and out of the way, you can find it.
 If you want something to warm up your feet while you read in the den, kitchen, or on the patio, you can find that too, and everything in between.

 - Output - The heat output of your appliance is measured in BTUs.
 A heater's BTU output can run the gamut from a supplemental heat to a primary heat source.
-A supplemental heat source is something like the Avenger infrared heater that outputs 10,000 BTUs.
+A supplemental heat source is something like the Empire infrared heater that outputs 10,000 BTUs.
 A primary heat source is what you'll get with the Empire gas floor furnace that uses up to 65,000 BTUs of energy to heat your home.

 - Efficiency - Efficiency is how well your heater can convert fuel into warmth for your home.
 The higher the efficiency, the better.
 Some electric heaters are 100 percent efficient.
 Heaters that use wood fuel can be anywhere from 40 - 80 percent efficient.
 Vent-free heaters tend to be more efficient because they convert most of the fuel into heat.
 Efficiency varies from appliance to appliance.
 And, 100 percent efficiency doesn't always mean a large heat output.
 You have to weigh efficiency with BTU output in some cases.
 But, there are many heaters out there that sport both a high-efficiency and high BTU output.